 Conditionals are tricky.
 They constantly defy our linguistic intuitions, because they are used to represent reality, but they are also inferential in nature.
-This dual nature becomes weirder when the main clause is the sort of non-assertive act because it seems to disregard the little knowledge we have about conditionals.
+This dual nature becomes weirder when the main clause is a non-assertive act, because it seems to disregard the little knowledge we have about conditionals.
 One way to explain these puzzling sentences is conditional-assertion theory.
 According to this theory, $A \rightarrow B^1$ is synonymous with the performance of a speech act B given the assumption of A. This hypothesis tries to offer a unified account of conditional sentences independently of whether or not the speech act in the main clause is an assertion or not.
-The elegance of conditional-assertion theory is usually presented in contrast with the material account of conditionals, which asserts that $A \rightarrow B$ is logically equivalent to a material implication.
+The elegance of conditional-assertion theory is usually presented in contrast with the material account of conditionals, which asserts that conditionals are logically equivalent to an assertion of material implication, i.e., that $A \rightarrow B$ is true if it is not the case that A is true and B is false.
 The material account, accuses the critic, seems old-fashioned in comparison, and it is too rigid to be generalised to different conditional speech acts.
 This paper will argue that is possible to offer a unified material account of conditionals that is less revisionist and more elegant than conditional-assertion theory.

 The many attractions of conditional-assertion theory and the allegedly inadequacy of the material account will be presented in section 2.
 A battery of objections against the conditional-assertion theory is presented in sections 3-6.
 In section 3 it is argued that conditionals cannot be plausibly interpreted as conditional speech acts.
-Instead, conditional sentences are better interpreted as categorical statements of a relation between the antecedent and the consequent.
-Because there are many similarities between conditional-assertion theory and the Ramsey test, it will be argued in section 4 that the conditional-assertion theory inherits the Ramsey test flaws.
-The accusation that the conditional-assertion theory eliminates the objectivity of conditionals is made in section 5.
-In section 6, the argument that the triviality result reinforces the conditional-assertion theory is criticised.
-It is offered a different interpretation of the result that is less revisionist.
-The counter-examples to the material account involving conditional speech-acts are explained away in section 7.
-This results in a material account that can be generalised to different conditional speech acts.
-Finally, the paper concludes with some observations about the state of the discussion.
+Instead, conditional sentences are better interpreted as categorical assertions of a relation between the antecedent and the consequent.
+Because there are many similarities between conditional-assertion theory inherits the Ramsey test, it will be argued in section 4 that the conditional-assertion theory eliminates the

-1 Here ' \rightarrow ' stands for indicative conditionals, ' \supset ' stands for material conditional and ' \models ' stands for entailment.
+1 Here ' \rightarrow ' stands for indicative conditionals, ' \supset 'stands for material conditional and ' \models 'stands for entailment.
 I will not use quotes to highlight the use-mention distinction when there is no risk of confusion, and the symbols and variables quoted will be modified to ensure that the notation remains uniform.
+For simplicity of exposition, I will use the same numeration (1,2,3...) for each positive argument and the capital letters A, B, C.... for both sentence letters and propositional variables-the context will make it clear which one is being used.